pazz/alot/docs/source/usage/modes/envelope.rst

 edit mail

 optional arguments
-	:---spawn: spawn editor in new terminal.
+	:---spawn: force spawning of editor in a new terminal.
 	:---refocus: refocus envelope after editing (Defaults to: 'True').

 .. _cmd_envelope_send: